 There’s a plethora of people who don’t let themselves feel the devastation and the loneliness that comes with having a sudden and accurate perception that their social network and even their family may not be loyal.

-When the man you love is emotionally unstable, volatile….or disappears from your life.
+When the man you love is emotionally unavailable, emotionally unstable, volatile….or disappears from your life.

 When previously good friends turn in to people who abandon you.

 When friends value the best option that comes up over being with you.

 (My husband wrote an absolutely incredible article on the 5 things every woman ought to know about men.
 Check it out here.)

 Except loyalty is worth much more – it’s very rare to attract loyal people in one’s lifetime.

 Many lovers and many friends will be far more loyal to their own rules and values about how you should be – not to your soul; to your journey.